20 Best Bedtime Snacks for Gestational Diabetes (Under 20g Carb)

 This happens in the early hours of the morning (typically between 2 AM and 8 AM), leading to higher fasting numbers (also called Dawn Phenomenon).

-High fasting blood glucose is harder to control (vs post-meal reading) and can increase the risk of needing medications like insulin or metformin to manage your condition.
+High fasting blood glucose is harder to control (compared to post-meal reading) and can increase the risk of needing medications like insulin or metformin to manage your condition.

 The right snack can help slow down digestion and keep a steady flow of energy throughout the night, avoiding sharp spikes or drops in blood sugar.